tannewt/wa-law.org/bill/2023-24/hb/1310/1/README.md

 7. For the purpose of this section, "care coordinator" means a clinical practitioner who coordinates the activities of less restrictive alternative treatment.
 The care coordinator coordinates activities with the designated crisis responders that are necessary for enforcement and continuation of less restrictive alternative orders and is responsible for coordinating service activities with other agencies and establishing and maintaining a therapeutic relationship with the individual on a continuing basis.

+## Section 23
+(1)(a) The authority or its designee shall provide training to the designated crisis responders.

 ## Section 24
 1. For the purposes of this chapter, a principal, agent, professional person, or health care provider may seek a determination whether the principal is incapacitated or has regained capacity.